 Policy requires development of performance measures

-Washington receives a gold in alcohol sales control.
+Washington receives a gold in safer alcohol sales.

 Curbing tobacco use among young adults has been shown to decrease the number of people who start—and continue—smoking.